-St Dunstan’s College is ideally positioned.
-We are 15 minutes by train from central London and own 68 acres of land across two sites.
-Magnificent historic buildings, dating back to our 1888 foundation, sit comfortably alongside 21st Century developments.
-Our ‘pringle’ shaped Refectory, built in the 1961, is one of only four such architectural designs ever built in the world!
+St Dunstan’s College is ideally positioned: within 15 minutes by train from London Bridge or Charing Cross, it is set in 68 acres of land across two sites accessible within walking distance.
+Our magnificent historic buildings, dating back to our 1888 foundation, sit comfortably alongside the most recent 21st Century developments.

-Wellness Centre – St Dunstan’s has developed a unique, dedicated facility known as The Pavilion, to serve as a hub for pupil mental and physical health services.
-The Pavilion is home to first aid and medical support, counselling and psycho-therapy, peer mentoring, chaplaincy support and spaces for pupils to be still and reflect.
-The Pavilion is ideally located amidst the relative tranquillity of our fields and benefits from open, light spaces and beautiful views.
+St Dunstan’s has developed a unique, dedicated facility known as the Wellness Centre, to serve as a hub for pupil mental and physical health services.
+The Wellness Centre – sometimes known as The Pavilion – is home to first aid and medical support, counselling and psycho-therapy, peer mentoring chaplaincy support and also features spaces for pupils to be still and reflect.

-Jubilee Ground – In addition to the facilities contained in our Stansted Road site, the College also owns the Jubilee Ground – 25 acres of playing fields in the centre of Catford, a 5 minute walk from the College.
-Pupils have access to natural cricket, football and rugby pitches as well as a number of MUGAs (multi use games areas), providing opportunities to play Hockey, Netball, Football and Rugby under floodlights and on artificial surfaces.
-A new £1.5 million MUGA was completed in Summer 2018.
+In addition to the facilities contained on our main school site, the College also owns the Jubilee Ground – 23 acres of playing fields in the centre of Catford, a 3 minute walk from the College site.
+Pupils have access to natural cricket, football and rugby pitches as well as a number of high-quality MUGAs (Multi-use Games Areas) providing opportunities to play hockey, football, netball and rugby.

 Pupils have access to a wide range of sporting opportunities across both our sites, both for competitive sport, training and for leisure.
 Our sporting facilities include two large playing fields on the main College site, a sports hall, gym and fitness studio and a 33metre indoor swimming pool.